 High Brilliance Neutron Source

-The high brilliance accelerator-based neutron source HBS represents a unique infrastructure for neutron analysis (imaging methods and scattering) to be used in a multitude of scientifc disciplines such as physics, chemistry, biology, geology, materials and engineering sciences.
+The project of a high brilliance accelerator-based neutron source HBS aims to develop and establish a unique infrastructure for neutron analysis (imaging methods and scattering) to be used in a multitude of scientific disciplines such as physics, chemistry, biology, geology, materials and engineering science.

-The newest developments in the area of targets, moderators, beam extraction, beam guidance and neutron optics, make the realization of an extremely compact neutron source possible, with accelerators of relative low final particle energy.
-Thanks to its target stations dedicated to specific applications and optimized for investigating small samples, it ideally complements the larger international facilities such as the future European Spallation Source ESS.
+Thanks to various target stations dedicated to specific applications and optimized for investigating small samples, it will ideally complement the larger international facilities such as the future European Spallation Source ESS.